Presidency of Luis Herrera Campins: Overview

 When dollars flooded Venezuela again, economists began talking of "overheating", although it wasn't clear whether they knew what they were talking about.
 It was pseudo-technical jargon, but Díaz Bruzual was among the adherents to this idea, if not actually the economist who got the "overheated" ball rolling.
 In the USA, president Jimmy Carter was fighting inflationary pressures and interests rates there, and in the industrialized nations generally, went up to unheard of levels.
 In Venezuela, a Canadian bank was offering interests as high as 21%.
 But because of the overheating thesis, Díaz Bruzual applied an old law whereby interest payments above 12% were considered usurious and illegal.
-Dollars started flowing out of Venezuela in the billions, and the central bank, which had always been zealous about national reserves, took fright at their growing depletion, but instead of counter-acting with incentives to reverse the outward flow, the bolivar was officially devalued by over 50% on its previous 4.30 to the dollar.
+Dollars started flowing out of Venezuela in the billions, and the central bank, which had always been zealous about national reserves, took fright at their growing depletion, but instead of counter-acting with incentives to reverse the outward flow, the bolívar was officially devalued by over 50% on its previous 4.30 to the dollar.
 The government, in brief, was not going to subsidize the bolivar at its previous rate.
 But the measure encouraged a further massive flight of dollars, and the government then clamped full currency control.

-During his presidency the inauguration of Teatro Teresa Carreno and the Metro de Caracas took place, along with the presidential election of Jaime Lusinchi of Acción Democrática.
+Legislative policy

+Composition of the Senate (1978–1983): COPEI in green.

+Composition of the Chamber of Deputies (1978–1983).

+In 1982, a reform of the Civil Code of Venezuela was promoted.

+Judicial policy

+The government made efforts to achieve the pacification of guerrilla groups.
+In April 1979, President Herrera decided to suspend the proceedings against 20 detainees who were being tried for rebellion.
+Months later, the charges against Douglas Bravo, Carlos Betancourt, Fortunato Herrera, and other leaders were dropped.

+Defense policy

+In 1982, a military operation was carried out against a group of guerrillas from the "Américo Silva" Guerrilla Front of the Red Flag party near the city of Cantaura in Anzoátegui.
+The guerrilla camp was bombed, leaving 23 guerrillas dead in an event known as the Cantaura massacre.